jakelevirne/edge-lab/docs/Pi Cluster.md

 ### Setting up pi0 as a wifi access point for lab network

 Setting up `wlan0` as a WiFi access point on pi0 will let us connect wifi devices like ESP32 boards directly to the edge-lab network.

-###
+This will only work if you've switched to USB-Ethernet to connect to the home network, as instructed above.

-Remove the existing wireless and eth0 connections:
+First, remove the existing wireless and eth0 connections:

 ```bash
 nmcli con show